AdrianaStoi/Taste-of-Romania/README.md

 * The development process, following an agile methodology, was managed using the GitHub Project.
 * The link to the Project Kanban board can be accessed [here-Taste of romania User Stories](https://github.com/users/AdrianaStoi/projects/3).
 * Each user story was translated into a GitHub Issue, incorporating the EPIC, Acceptance Criteria, and Tasks.
-* To ensure clarity, every User Story includes well-defined acceptance criteria, further broken down into tasks for seamless execution.
+* To ensure clarity, every User Story includes well-defined acceptance criteria, further broken down into tasks for effective execution.
 * Employing the MoSCoW prioritization technique, the User Stories were categorized from highest to lowest priority: "Must Have," "Should Have," "Could Have," and "Won't Have."
 * These stories were then assigned to corresponding milestones aligned with the project's sprint cycles.